 A collation is a set of rules that defines how to compare and sort character strings in a database server.
-In this tutorial, we are discussing about an error faced during database restore on other server.
+In this tutorial, we are discussing an error faced during database restoration on another server.

-Let’s see the problem and solution about the issue faces recently:
+Let’s see the problem and solution to the issue faced recently:

-During the migration of an web application, I got below error while restoring a database on another server.
-The collation id may difference based on MySQL version.
+During the migration of a web application, I got the below error while restoring a database on another server.
+The collation id may differ based on the MySQL version.

 Error 1273 (HY000) at line 25 Unknown collation: 'utf8mb4_0900_ai_ci'